 Vehicle-to-infrastructure communication is also required by autonomous vehicles, which will bring the state of readiness of current infrastructure into question.

-However, Mr Mosböck believes that the biggest obstacles facing the development of autonomous vehicles are not related to technology, but rather to the lack of harmonisation, the legislation that has to be formulated, and the unwillingness of the insurance industry to insure these vehicles.
+However, Mr Mosböck believes that the biggest obstacles facing the development of autonomous vehicles are not related to technology, but rather to the lack of harmonisation, the legislation that has to be formulated, and the unwillingness of the insurance industry to ensure these vehicles.